-In 1976, then President of the United States, Gerald R. Ford extended African American week to a whole month observance.
-His explanation was that our country needed to take advantage of the chance to honor what he felt were the neglected accomplishments of African-Americans in our nation’s history.
+In 1976, then President of the United States, Gerald R. Ford extended African American week to a month-long observance.
+He understood our country needed to honor the accomplishments of African-Americans in our nation’s history.

 Celebrate the Good!

 For me, as an African-American, Black History Month is important for many reasons.
 For one, all too often it seems only the most negative parts of the African American community are publicized.
 Frequently, we are bombarded with images of rowdy athletes and reality stars.
 It’s as if these are the only examples of the success that black people acquire.
 Not to mention, we are often led to see unfair stereotypes from a culture and generation that is sadly still learning to accept us.
 This month gives us an opportunity to shine a light on the positive and drown out the negative.

 My husband and I make it a point to help our kids learn and understand the not so great parts of Black History.
 I believe this helps them to really understand how far we’ve come today.
 As we all know, there is way more to Black history than Martin Luther King Jr, Malcolm X, Rosa Parks and segregation.
 Black History Month is an important observance of our nation’s history as a whole.
 It is a month to promote and witness positive examples of historical events and amazing leaders.
 We need to keep vigilant as we continue making strides towards change.
 The best part is anyone can celebrate, and it doesn’t have to be just 28 or 29 days of the year.
 Our unique history should be celebrated all year long.

 Military families are stationed all over the country, so you may be able to use Black History month as a chance to explore some of the cultural and historical sites near you.